antpass79/tic-tac-toe-server/README.md

 Create (if it doesn't exist) and activate the virtual folder (see [Setup and Run the Agent](#Setup-and-Run-the-Agent))

     python -m tests.entrypoint

+NOTE:
+there is some problems with path imports for testing and running the agent.
+For testing it's necessary to change some imports.

 ## Docker